19 martyrs of Algeria

-Their collective cause for beatification opened on 31 March 2007 titling them all as Servants of God.
-Pope Francis confirmed their beatification in 2018 and the group was beatified in Oran on 8 December 2018.
+Their collective cause for beatification opened on 31 March 2007 titling them as Servants of God.
+Pope Francis confirmed their upcoming beatification in 2018, and the group was beatified in Oran on 8 December 2018.

 Tibhirine monks and Claverie

 The Martyrs of Algeria refers to nineteen individuals slain during the course of the Algerian Civil War from 1994 until the death of the Bishop of Oran, Pierre Claverie in 1996.
-The death of the Trappist monks from the Atlas monastery remain controversial since there are reports that the regular armed forces or the Armed Islamic Group carried out the killings with the latter having owned up to the executions themselves.
+Who ultimately killed the Trappists the Trappist monks from the Atlas monastery, remains controversial since there are reports that the regular armed forces or the Armed Islamic Group carried out the killings with the latter having owned up to the executions themselves.

 The seven Trappist monks from their Atlas monastery were kidnapped at around 1:15am on 27 March 1996 after 20 armed men stormed the place and took the monks prisoner leaving two other, overlooked monks in separate rooms.
 The telephone lines had been cut meaning a call to police was impossible for the two hidden monks while an enforced curfew meant the two could not drive to the nearest police station.
 The seven monks were all beheaded two months later and were discovered though the bodies were not.
 The funeral for the monks was celebrated at Notre-Dame d'Afrique in Algiers on 2 June and their remains were interred at the Tibhirine convent on 4 June.